Elitch Gardens Theme Park: PARC Management era (2007–2010)

 In October 2006, Six Flags announced that Elitch Gardens, along with six other parks, would be sold for a total of $312 million.
 The agreement saw them sell the properties to PARC Management, who in turn sold them to CNL Lifestyle Properties.
 CNL would then lease them back to PARC Management under a 52-year triple-net lease.

-An immediate change under the new management was the removal of all Looney Tunes and DC Comics branding uses from the park.
-A new ProSlide Bowl water slide, named RipQurl, was added for the 2007 season.
+Immediate changes under the new management included the removal of all Looney Tunes and DC Comics branding and dropping Six Flags from the park's name reverting to the Elitch Gardens name.
+In late October 2006, a new ProSlide Bowl water slide, named RipQurl, was added for the 2007 season.
 In 2008 a new interactive dark ride, Ghost Blasters, opened.
 It takes guests through a dark mansion haunted with ghosts.
 Using light guns, guests have the opportunity to extinguish the ghosts while competing against one another as digital counters keep track of the scores.
 Alongside the new rides, the park hosts a summer concert series which has included Raven-Symoné, Metro Station, Sara Evans, and Lee Ann Womack.
 It also has live entertainment shows, such as "Survivor Live!", and "Sea Lion Splash!"
 The ones for 2010 were "Rocknation: Don't Stop Believin'", "Bob the Builder Live: Let's Recycle!", "120 Rockin' Years at Elitch's" and "Laser Rocks".
 During October it has haunted houses and a Trick or Treat Trail.